This 6-ingredient Matcha Panna Cotta, is rich, creamy, and loaded with green tea flavours! There's nothing like this

 Milk - You can use semi-skimmed or whole milk for this recipe.
 Whole milk will give you a richer panna cotta.
 Use semi-skimmed milk to cut down a few calories.

 Gelatin - You can use either gelatin powder or gelatin leaves.
 I've made panna cotta many times and highly recommend using powdered gelatin to achieve the perfect ratio and panna cotta consistency.

 Powdered gelatin needs to be bloomed in a few tablespoons of cold water before adding to the panna cotta.
 You should never boil the gelatin.

 Sugar - You'll need a few tablespoons of caster or granulated sugar for sweetening the matcha panna cotta.

-Matcha - Use high-quality ceremonial-grade panna cotta for the best flavor and color.
+Matcha - Use high-quality ceremonial-grade matcha for the best flavor and color.
 Make sure to whisk the matcha well into the cream to avoid the formation of any lumps.

 Vanilla Extract - Use good quality vanilla extract for flavoring.

 How to Make Matcha Panna Cotta

 This simple dessert requires a few simple steps and at least 4 hours of refrigeration time.